How to find a good location for your business

 A step-by-step business location strategy

-If you are selling an untested product to a new market, you may want to consider shopping for short-term rentals, kiosks, or pop-up shop locations before committing to any long-term leases.
-This allows you to test locations for criteria such as foot traffic and demand.
+If you’re selling an untested product to a new market, you may want to consider shopping for short-term rentals, kiosks, or pop-up locations before committing to a long-term lease.
+This allows you to test factors such as foot traffic and demand.

-If you operate a more established business, or one that already has a presence, look at the best performing times and locations of your current stores to generate a more realistic profile of your ideal location.
+If you operate a more established business, or one that already has a presence, look at the best performing times and locations of your current store to optimize the factors that drive success.

 3. Customer demographics